hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/from-and-joins.md

 | UNION JOIN | -- | `unionJoin(t)` | `UNION JOIN t` |

-Joining subqueries, literal table expressions, tabular functions, lateral joins, and aliasing a table expression are not yet supported.
+Joins support subqueries, table expressions, ctes (plain and recursive), and lateral joins.
+Tabular functions are not yet supported.

-**Note**: The exact resulting SQL Syntax may vary from database to database.
-LiveSQL adapts it accordingly behind the scenes.
+**Note**: Since the exact SQL Syntax may vary from database to database, LiveSQL adapts it automatically behind the scenes for each specific database.